Frequently Asked Questions

 Why do DockLock Lite, DockLock+, and DockLock Pro require Accessibility Access?

-These apps need Accessibility permissions to perform their core function — controlling and locking the Dock’s behavior in multi-monitor setups.
-They track screen geometry and Dock position to ensure the Dock stays where you want it.
+These apps need Accessibility permissions to control and lock the Dock’s behavior in multi-monitor setups.
+They monitor screen geometry and Dock position to keep the Dock where you want it.

 How is Accessibility Access used?

-Accessibility Access allows DockLock apps to detect when the Dock appears on unintended screens and apply user-defined rules to manage its position.
-Without this permission, the apps cannot interact with system-level Dock behavior.
+Accessibility Access lets DockLock detect when the Dock appears on unintended screens and apply your rules to manage its position.
+Without this permission, the apps can’t control the Dock.

 Do DockLock apps collect personal data or keystrokes?

-No. DockLock Lite, DockLock+, and DockLock Pro use Accessibility Access strictly for Dock management.
-They do not access, store, or transmit any personal data, keystrokes, or unrelated system information.
+No. DockLock Lite, DockLock+, and DockLock Pro only use Accessibility Access for Dock management.
+They do not access, store, or transmit any personal data, keystrokes, or unrelated system info.

 What happens if Accessibility Access is not granted?

-If you don’t grant Accessibility permissions, DockLock apps will not function correctly.
-The Dock will remain free to move between displays without restriction.
+Without Accessibility permissions, DockLock apps won’t work properly.
+The Dock will be free to move between displays without restriction.

 Click the app’s menu bar icon to access settings and options.